cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 See the :ref:`Logging <http-restful-api-logging>`, :ref:`Metrics <http-restful-api-metrics>`,
 and :ref:`Monitoring <http-restful-api-monitor>` HTTP RESTful APIs, the :ref:`Java Client
-<reference:java-client-api>`, and the :ref:`master-service-logging-configuration` for
+<reference:java-client-api>`, :ref:`master-service-logging-configuration`, and the
-additional information.
+:ref:`application-logback` for additional information.

 Log Location of CDAP System Services